 BIO 732 Conservation Biology.
-(3) I. Prerequisite: BIO 316 or instructor approval

-Examination of principles and practices of conserving global biological diversity. auses, consequences and rates of extinction.
+(3) I. Prerequisite: BIO 316 or instructor approval.
+Examination of principles and practices of conserving global biological diversity, auses, consequences and rates of extinction.
 Application of philosophical, biological, sociological, and legal principles to the conservation of genes, species and ecosystems.

 - BIO 733 Bioinformatics: Principles and Applications.
 (3) II.
 Prerequisite: BIO 315.
 An exposure to the theory and practice of bioinformatics as they relate to laboratory (Cell and Molecular Biology, Biochemistry) and field (Evolutionary and Population Biology) research applications in the life sciences.
 Discussion and utilization of the prevalent approaches and methodologies currently used in Bioinformatics. - BIO 735 Pathogenic Microbiology.
 (4) A. Formerly BIO 835.
 Prerequisite: BIO 320 or instructor approval.
 Studies in the field of advanced clinical microbiology with emphasis on morphology, cultivation, biochemistry, and serological identification of bacterial diseases; aspects of pathogenesis, epidemiology, and control measures of bacterial and mycotic diseases.
-2 Lec/4 Lab. - Dendrology.
-(3) I. Woody plant BIO 736 taxonomy with emphasis on field identification of trees and shrubs in summer and winter conditions; habitats and distributions; economic importance; forest regions of North America 1 Lec/4 Lab - BIO 742 Freshwater Invertebrates.
+2 Lec/4 Lab. - BIO 736 Dendrology.
+(3) I. Woody plant taxonomy with emphasis on field identification of trees and shrubs in summer and winter conditions; habitats and distributions; economic importance; forest regions of North America.
+1 Lec/4 Lab. - BIO 742 Freshwater Invertebrates.
 (3) A. Collection, systematics, distribution, behavior, ecology, and life histories of freshwater invertebrates.
-2 Lec/3 Lab. - Histology.
+2 Lec/3 Lab. - BIO 746 Histology.
 (4) II.
-This course will BIO 746 provide students with an essential understanding of functional morphology in vertebrate tissues and organs.
+This course will provide students with an essential understanding of functional morphology in vertebrate tissues and organs.
 Pathology examples will be used to explain the cellular and molecular basis of normal function related to structure.
 2 Lec/4 Lab. - BIO 747 Comparative Vertebrate Embryology.
 (4) II.
 Gametogenesis, fertilization, morphogenesis, and organogenesis of the frog, bird, and mammal.
 Particular emphasis is placed on mammalian development.
 2 Lec/4 Lab. - BIO 750 Animal Behavior.
 (4) A. Advanced study of behavior with emphasis on inherited behavioral patterns in relation to the evolution and ecology of animals.
-3 Lec/2 Lab.

-BIO 752 Hormones and Behavior (3) A.

-Provide an understanding of modern-day issues in advanced to the control of the control of - endocrinology by exploring the effects of hormones on pehavior within all taxa. - BIO 753 Mammalogy.
+3 Lec/2 Lab. - BIO 752 Hormones and Behavior (3) A. Provide an understanding of modern-day issues in endocrinology by exploring the effects of hormones on behavior within all taxa. - BIO 753 Mammalogy.
 (3) A. Classification, natural history, field methods, and distribution of mammals.
 BIO 316 or 342 recommended prior to enrollment.
-1 Lec/4 Lab. - Ornithology.
-(3) A. Avian biology BIO 754 with emphasis on field identification of local avifauna, anatomy, physiology, ecology, evolution, migration, economic importance, distribution, and behavioral patterns.
+1 Lec/4 Lab. - BIO 754 Ornithology.
+(3) A. Avian biology with emphasis on field identification of local avifauna, anatomy, physiology, ecology, evolution, migration, economic importance, distribution, and behavioral patterns.
 Early morning field trips required.
 2 Lec/4 Lab. - BIO 755 Behavioral Ecology.
 (3) A. Prerequisite: BIO 316 or instructor approval.
 How behavior is influenced by natural selection in relation to ecological conditions.
 Emphasis on quantitative and experimental methods an on integrating theoretical ideas with field and laboratory experience. - BIO 756 Herpetology.
 (3) A. Natural history of the amphibians and reptiles including taxonomy, general ecology, behavior, distribution, breeding, and food habits.
 2 Lec/3 Lab. - BIO 757 Ichthyology.
 (3) A. A phylogenetic examination of morphological, ecological, and behavioral diversifications of fishes in the world, with special attention to the Appalachian fauna.
 Laboratory devoted to anatomy, identification, and reproductive strategies.
 2 Lec/4 Lab. - BIO 758 Freshwater Ecology.
 (3) A. Prerequisite: BIO 316 or instructor approval.
 Ecology of lakes, streams with reference to physical, chemical, and biological factors.
 To include a variety of methods and instruments.
 2 Lec/3 Lab-Disc. - BIO 761 Fish Biology and Management.
+(3) A. Methods for assessment and analysis of fish populations and aquatic habitats, including age and growth, fecundity, food habits, and yield.
+Emphasis on economic and ecological importance of management decisions.
+Optional weekend field trips.
+2 Lec/4 Lab.